Alpine A523

 The Alpine A523 is a Formula One racing car designed and constructed by the BWT Alpine F1 Team for the 2023 Formula One World Championship.
-The car is driven by Pierre Gasly, in his first season for the Enstone-based team, and Esteban Ocon.
+The car was driven by Pierre Gasly, in his first season for the Enstone-based team, and Esteban Ocon.

 Design and development

 The A523 was first revealed on 16 February 2023 alongside a special pink livery for the first three races of the season.
 In advance of the launch, Alpine ran the car through 17 laps shared between Gasly and Ocon at the Silverstone Circuit.
+The car shared several design cues with the AlphaTauri AT03, where push-rod rear suspension was used in lieu of the A522's equivalent pull-rod suspension design, as well as rectangular sidepod inlets, flat-shaped nose, and a raised front wing central section.